celelunar/EcoHaul/README.md

 ## Features

 ### 1. Sign In and Sign Up
 - **New Users**: Can easily register by filling out a form that collects basic information such as name, age, gender, home address, email, phone number, and password.
-Users can also sign up using their social media accounts.
-- **Existing Users**: Can log in using their email and password or through linked social media accounts.
+- **Existing Users**: Can log in using their email and password.

 ### 2. Redeem Points
 - Users earn points every time they utilize pickup or drop-off services for their recyclable waste.
-- Points are awarded based on the amount of waste provided.
-- Users can redeem accumulated points for rewards or shopping vouchers.
+- Points are awarded based on the amount of waste provided which can be used for rewards or shopping vouchers.

 ### 3. Location
 - The app provides an interactive map that shows nearby drop-off points and available pickup services in the user's area.